IntusFacultas/storybook/src/components/VueMe/vueMe.md

          * @param {Object} options, options to customize the dialog */ self.$alert({
-            // Sets the flavor of the dialog, use NASIC Theme flavors
+            // Sets the flavor of the dialog, use IntusFacultas Theme flavors
             // Default: ""
             flavor: "Primary",